tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_03_DSAR_associate_to_activity.md

-# Associate DSAR Flow to Activity of a Specific Regulation
+# Associate DSAR Flow to Activity

 In the previous steps we have configured the Flow that performs the tasks to retrieve customer data.